MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD14_DEMO.md

     >**Note:** In case you are already signed-in, you will not see the sign-in dialog box.
 In that case proceed to the next step.

 24. In the **Azure Storage** window, click  **blobdemo{unique name}** , and then click **Add**.
+    >**Note:** This causes **Microsoft Edge** window to open with URL pointing to https://docs.microsoft.com/en-us/azure/visual-studio/vs-storage-aspnet-getting-started-blobs.
+This can be ignored.

 25. In the **AzureStorageDemo – Microsoft Visual Studio** window, in **Solution Explorer**,  expand **Controllers**, and then click **BlobController.cs**.